Theocat321/fyp/INSTRUCTIONS.md

 # Vercel Deployment

-Deploy only the Next.js app in `web/`.
-The FastAPI app in `server/` is for local experiments and isn’t needed on Vercel.
+Single project deployment from the repo root.
+The Next.js app (in `web/`) serves the UI, and Python Serverless Functions (in `api/`) provide the chat backend.
+The shared chatbot logic lives in `server/app/*` and is bundled into the Python functions.

 ## Settings

-- Root Directory: `web`
+- Root Directory: repository root (contains `vercel.json`)
-- Framework: Next.js
+- Frameworks: Next.js (UI) + Python (Serverless Functions)
-- Build: `npm run build`
-- Install: `npm install`
-- Output: `.next`
+- `vercel.json` wires builds and routes.

 No `vercel.json` required.